tthorntone/AdNauseam-Wiki/The-network-request-logger.md

 - `- script`: show all blocked requests of type `script`
 - `+ xhr`: show all force-allowed requests of type `xhr` (XHMHttpRequest)
 - `!-`: show all non-blocked requests
-- `google`: show all requests containing the string "google"
+- `script google`: show all requests containing the strings "script" then "google"

 The filter expression can be a plain regular expression: